-In 1974, the O Street Market was part of a two block redevelopment project, the first of major commercial development plans for the Shaw Urban Renewal Area.
-The market was partially restored and rehabilitated by the Redevelopment Land Agency under the auspices of the District of Columbia's Department of Housing and Community Development.
-In 1977, the O Street Market, along with the entire block bounded by 7th, 9th, O, P Streets was sold to the entrepreneur James C. Adkins for the commercial development of the land and further rehabilitation of the market.
+The riots of 1968 left the structure of the market unharmed, but the economic depression that hit the area afterwards resulted in its closure.
+In 1974, the Market was part of a two-block redevelopment project, the first of major commercial development plans for the Shaw Urban Renewal Area.
+The market was partially restored and rehabilitated by the Redevelopment Land Agency under the auspices of DC’s Department of Housing and Community Development.
+In 1977, the O Street Market, along with the entire block bounded by Seventh, Nineth, O, and P Streets was sold to the entrepreneur James C. Adkins for the commercial development of the land and further rehabilitation of the market.
 The O Street Market formally reopened on February 23, 1980.

 In 2003, another renovation was planned when a severe snowstorm caused the roof to collapse.
 The building’s structure was mostly destroyed, except for parts of its facade.
 The market has since been restored and is once again being used for business.

 DC Inventory: July 24, 1968 (Joint Committee on Landmarks)

 National Register: April 28, 1995